steqeq/0000/docs/examples/troubleshooting.md

     ```

 :::{note}
     Recompile PyTorch with the right gfx target if compiling from the source if the hardware is not supported.
-For wheels or Docker installation, contact ROCm support [^rocm_issues].
+For wheels or Docker installation, contact ROCm support [^ROCm_issues].
 :::

 **Q: Why am I unable to access Docker or GPU in user accounts?**